ctm/mb2-doc/src/series/wsop-style-2022.md

 ## This page is likely to be updated

 As the series progresses, I am likely to update this page.
-My changes should only make things better, not worse, but if you're curious about exact changes, [the changes to this page are available on GitHub](https://github.com/ctm/mb2-doc/commits/master/src/series/wsop-style-2022.md).
+My changes should only make things better, but if you're curious about exact changes, [the changes to this page are available on GitHub](https://github.com/ctm/mb2-doc/commits/master/src/series/wsop-style-2022.md).

 ## Tournament Length